mickfuzz/phd4/_posts/2022-1-30-abstract-and-concrete-frameworks.md

 The approach can be particularly useful as it divides up the tasks so that one student does the hands-on concrete coding while the other is free to think about more the abstract design of the overall programme.

 Modelling and breaking down a process that is often difficult to understand is helpful not only to aid a deeper understanding of the process but also to build the identity of a learner as being strong in a particular element of coding.
 This process building an identity of coding with the help of peers is key to a socio-cultural understanding of how learners pick up coding in a classroom (or other settings).
-The importance of a coding community is explored in another chapter in this collection on design and project approaches.
+The importance of a coding community is explored in another chapter in this collection on design and project approache
+## Inclusive, Concrete and  Student-led Approaches vs Classroom Approaches

+Classroom tactics above are useful - but they assume a set status quo or lessons following a certain format.
+We should advocate for something better.
+We have a duty given increased needs for inclusion.

+Inclusive / student-led approaches can take many forms, but they are are different from the tactics above in the following ways.

+This has the following benefits for inclusion.
+Laser in - more details on inclusion.
+Sign post to other chapters - but state essence of value on the concrete.

+Perhaps contrast - Semantic Wave profiles - and the lead with concepts advice with the idea of "concreteness fading". s.

 <!-- Develop this more or drop -->